MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/nuget-authenticate.md

 ### Will this work for pipeline runs that are triggered from an external fork?

-No, pipeline runs triggered from an external fork do not have access to the proper secrets for internal feed authentication.
-Thus, it will appear like the authenticate task is successful, but subsequent tasks which require authentication (such as Nuget push) will fail with an error along the lines of: `##[error]The nuget command failed with exit code(1) and error(Response status code does not indicate success: 500 (Internal Server Error - VS800075: The project with id 'vstfs:///Classification/TeamProject/341ec244-e856-40ad-845c-af31c33c2152' does not exist, or you do not have permission to access it.
+No. Pipeline runs that are triggered from an external fork don't have access to the proper secrets for internal feed authentication.
+Thus, it will appear like the authenticate task is successful, but subsequent tasks that require authentication (such as Nuget push) will fail with an error along the lines of: `##[error]The nuget command failed with exit code(1) and error(Response status code does not indicate success: 500 (Internal Server Error - VS800075: The project with id 'vstfs:///Classification/TeamProject/341ec244-e856-40ad-845c-af31c33c2152' does not exist, or you do not have permission to access it.
 (DevOps Activity ID: C12C19DC-642C-469A-8F58-C89F2D81FEA7)).`
-Once the Pull Request is merged into the origin, then a pipeline that is triggered from that event will authenticate properly.
+After the Pull Request is merged into the origin, then a pipeline that is triggered from that event will authenticate properly.

 <!-- ENDSECTION -->